 Legal and Governance Director

-Gill Meller is MTR’s Legal & Governance Director.
-She is responsible for overseeing the implementation of the Company’s environmental, social and governance strategy and also leads the Company’s legal, company secretarial, compliance, insurance and risk management functions and a central procurement and supply chain function.
+Gill Meller is MTR Corporation Limited’s Legal & Governance Director.
+She is responsible for leading the Company’s environmental, social and governance initiatives and for overseeing the Company’s legal, company secretarial, insurance, risk and assurance management and procurement and supply chain functions.